AleksandarDzudzevic/Project_unit_4/README.md

         return redirect(url_for("login"))
     return render_template('register.html')
 ```
 Fig. 14 shows the registration function for the social network website Citio.

-The function takes the usernamme,city,email and a password which is then encrypted before storing everything into user database. we see that after running the query and successfully storing the infromation of the newly registered user, a user is redirected to the login page where it can access the website using credentials of the newly registered account.
+in Fig.14 The function takes the usernamme,city,email and a password which is then encrypted before storing everything into user database. we see that after running the query and successfully storing the infromation of the newly registered user, a user is redirected to the login page where it can access the website using credentials of the newly registered account.
 When developing this part of code using generalisation I was able to recognize a way to solve one of the criteria requirements by including a option bar in the registration where a user would input the city  which he would write about.
 This helped with solving the problem of seeing irellevent content creators that are not located in my city.

 ### Login System